stanclarke-jr/stanclarke-jr/README.md

 You can call me Stan.

-I have 5+ years experience building websites.
-Currently I'm focused on frontend development, but I aspire to be a fullstack JavaScript developer.
+Currently I'm focused on learning everything I can about frontend development, but I aspire to be a fullstack JavaScript developer.
 Then when I'm 83, I'll work on learning another language 😑.
 I hear Go is a lot of fun.

 #### Revolving door of tech tools